fernandochimi/car-rent/README.rst

 ----------------
 The Car Rent Project was developed to control the car rents.

-The project was developed in Python 2.7, with Django Framework 1.8, combined with Redis server 3.
-It is work to give a best performance to the system.
+The project was developed in Python 2.7, with Django Framework 1.8.

 Requirements